zzbuzzard/Ganorama/README.md

 <details> <summary>How it works!</summary>
-This project is inspired by various (generally diffusion based) panorama generation papers, such as MVDiffusion, which generate multiple overlapping images in parallel, with some operation to enforce/encourage multi-view consistency.
+This project is inspired by various (generally diffusion based) panorama generation papers, such as MVDiffusion, which generate multiple overlapping images in parallel but enforce/encourage consistency between them.

 The method can be summarised as:
 1. Create N camera poses, with some overlap, covering the entire surface of the sphere.
-2. Begin generation of N arbitrary GAN images (as one batch), where each one corresponds to one view.
+2. Begin generation of N arbitrary GAN images (as one batch), where each batch item corresponds to a camera pose.
-3. For each *intermediate result* of shape (N x C x H x W),
+3. For each *intermediate result* in the GAN network of shape (N x C x H x W),
    1. Project all features into 3D (using the corresponding camera poses)
-   2. For each pair of features (i, j), project j's features into the view space of camera i
+   2. For each pair of features (i, j), project j's features into the local space of camera i
    3. Average each latent feature across all corresponding latent features in other views
 4. Convert the views to an equirectangular image, using distance-based weighting to slightly smooth between the images.